SC-Block: Supervised Contrastive Blocking within Entity Resolution Pipelines: Blocking-only Evaluation

 \subsection{Implementation}

 A Python implementation of all evaluated pipelines, including blockers and matchers, is shared in our GitHub repository.
 We used a shared server with 96 $\times$ 3.6 GHz CPU cores, 1024 GB RAM and an NVIDIA RTX A6000 GPU for the experiments.
 For implementing BM25 and BM25$_{3}$, we use Elasticsearch\footnote{https://www.elastic.co/what-is/elasticsearch} with default settings, i.e., neither indexing nor search is tuned.
 The Elasticsearch instance runs on a local virtual machine with a Debian 11 Linux distribution, 4 $\times$ 2.1 GHz CPU cores, 32 GBs RAM and 512 GB storage.
-The nearest neighbour blockers SC-Block, Barlow Twins, SimCLR and SBERT rely on FAISS\footnote{https://github.com/facebookresearch/faiss} for indexing the dense record embeddings and the nearest neighbour search using cosine similarity~\cite{johnson_billion-scale_2021}.
+The nearest neighbour blockers SC-Block, BT, SimCLR and SBERT rely on FAISS\footnote{https://github.com/facebookresearch/faiss} for indexing the dense record embeddings and the nearest neighbour search using cosine similarity~\cite{johnson_billion-scale_2021}.
+For JedAi, we follow the linked tutorial on entity resolution\footnote{https://github.com/AI-team-UoA/pyJedAI/blob/main/tutorials/CleanCleanER.ipynb}.
+For Auto and CTT, we use the implementation shared by DeepBlocker~\cite{thirumuruganathan_deep_2021}.